Blotz/blotz.github.io/content/posts/2025-08-19-Schober-Sau/index.md

   width=480
 >}}

+## Bake (9am)

+1. Preheat oven to 200c

-add 1/2 l boiling water & bake.
+2. add 500ml boiling water to the tray and bake

-after 1hr/when the water is almost gone, add veg stock.

-bake for 2/3 hours.
+3. After 30 minutes, reduce to 170c and top up with veg stock.
+Roast for 3 hours.

+4. Keep topping up with veg stock every 30 minutes.

-halfway. temporarily rotate the roast so the buttom gets nicely baked too.
+5. Halfway through the bake, temporarily flip the roast, so the bottom gets nicely baked too.